 If you bought a call…

-You don't execute the option.
+You don't exercise the option.
 Your loss is limited to the premium for the call.

 If you bought a put…

-You execute the option.
+You exercise the option.
 You sell your shares of XYZ to the option writer for $3,500, even though they're now worth only $3,000.

 If you bought those shares of XYZ on the open market, you keep the $500 cash difference between the two amounts.
 If you already owned the shares of XYZ, you'll receive a higher price for them than you would have otherwise.